nabla-c0d3/sslyze/README.md

 Usage as a CI/CD step
 ---------------------

-By default, SSLyze will check the server's results against Mozilla recommended ["intermediate" TLS configuration](https://wiki.mozilla.org/Security/Server_Side_TLS) and will return a non-zero exit code if the server is not compliant.
+By default, SSLyze will check the server's scan results against Mozilla's recommended ["intermediate" TLS configuration](https://wiki.mozilla.org/Security/Server_Side_TLS), and will return a non-zero exit code if the server is not compliant.

 ```